Toshakhana case: IHC reserves verdict on Imran’s plea seeking cancellation of arrest warrants

 When the hearing resumed, Imran’s lawyer sought a time of four weeks for Imran’s court appearance.

 However, Justice Farooq said that four weeks couldn’t be given.
-“If you say, we can tell the sessions court to commence proceedings to declare him an absconder.
+“If you say so, we can tell the sessions court to commence proceedings to declare him an absconder.

 “In four weeks, you won’t get a new F-8 Katcheri, it will stay the same,” he said.